in2code-de/lux/Documentation/Technical/Leads/Index.md

 ##### Profiles

-Because your lead could use more then just one device, all cookies and devices are listed here with some additional information.
+Because your lead could use more then just one device, all fingerprints + legacy cookies and devices are listed here with some additional information.

 ##### Interaction Buttons